 Maciej Łaszczuk is a 1978 graduate of the Warsaw University Department of Law and Administration.

 He is a member of the Polish Bar Council, where he serves as the Chairman of the Arbitration Commission.
-He serves as the President of the Arbitral Council of the Court of Arbitration at the Polish Chamber of Commerce.
+Until 11 September 2018 he served as the President of the Arbitral Council of the Court of Arbitration at the Polish Chamber of Commerce.
 He is a member of the Board of the Polish Arbitration Association.
 He is also a member of the Polish Association of European Law, International Commercial Arbitration Committee of the International Law Association, the International Council for Commercial Arbitration – ICCA, Austrian Arbitration Association, Swiss Arbitration Association (ASA) and International Bar Association.

 He is also Vice Chairman of the Editorial Board of Palestra, the official publication of the Polish Bar.